Source Of The River Tees

 Once the smaller streams begin to merge, the nascent River Tees starts its journey downhill, cutting through the Pennine landscape.
 The early stages of the river are characterized by a relatively steep gradient, resulting in fast-flowing water and the formation of characteristic features such as gorges and waterfalls.
 The river carves its path through layers of sedimentary rock, constantly eroding and shaping the surrounding landscape.

 As the river descends, its character changes gradually.
-The gradient lessens, the flow becomes smoother, and the river begins to meander across its floodplain.
-The Tees's course takes it through a variety of landscapes, including moorland, farmland, and industrial areas.
+In practice, the Tees's course takes it through a variety of landscapes, including moorland, farmland, and industrial areas.
+Still, the gradient lessens, the flow becomes smoother, and the river begins to meander across its floodplain.
 Each section of the river’s journey reflects the geological and geographical influences it has encountered.

 The Influence of Glacial Activity: Shaping the Landscape